 Is the ecosystem stronger in London stronger than that of the North?
 Does that impact success rate?
 Do Londoners have better access to funding, talent etc?
 And post-pandemic will this be the same?

 The truth is, we don’t really know.
 But in an attempt to be better informed we decided to ask four influential North West tech and startup stakeholders their opinions on the subject; and whether founders here are at a disadvantage to their London counterparts.

 Manoj Ranaweeram, Founder & CEO of Techcelerate

 Some founders may believe that it's easier to set up and grow a tech company in San Francisco than it is in London.
 And for those in the North West may believe it's easier for Londoners to establish themselves than us.
 But not that long ago it was extremely hard to build a tech company in San Francisco as ‘the place to be’ was Silicon Valley.
-In fact when I first visited San Francisco in 2008, the VCs I spoke to would not invest in a company unless it was less than 30 to 40 minutes drive away from them.
+In fact, when I first visited San Francisco in 2008, the VCs I spoke to would not invest in a company unless it was less than a 30 to 40 minute drive away from them.

 For a tech company to succeed it isn’t a matter of where they are based, they need these five things:

 We have plenty of all above in the North West so what is there to moan about?
 Most startups fail not because of bad ideas, but due to their inability to execute those ideas regardless of whether they are in Liverpool, Manchester, or Silicon Valley.